dekarrin/rezi/README.md

 }
 ```

-Decoding of user-defined types is handled with the UnmarshalBinary method.
-The
+Custom decoding of user-defined types is handled with the UnmarshalBinary
-bytes that were returned by MarshalBinary while decoding are picked up by REZI
+method.
+The bytes that were returned by MarshalBinary while decoding are picked
-and passed into UnmarshalBinary.
-Note that unlike the MarshalBinary method,
+up by REZI and passed into UnmarshalBinary.
+Note that unlike the MarshalBinary
-which must be defined with a value receiver for the type, REZI requires the
+method, which must be defined with a value receiver for the type, REZI requires
-UnmarshalBinary to be defined with a pointer receiver.
+the UnmarshalBinary to be defined with a pointer receiver.

 ```golang
 // UnmarshalBinary takes in bytes and decodes them into a new Person object,